Proven-Paradox/shaper-system/Handbook.md

 * **Taunt** - If you have Taunt and are in a space with any other ally, enemies must target you.
 Any Abilities that pick a target can only pick you.
 Abilities that affect squares instead of targets can still affect your allies as normal.
 * **Ward** - These are defensive abilities.
 You may only place Wards on allies, and a given character may only have one Ward active at a time.
 If a character is targeted by a Ward spell while already affected by a Ward, the new Ward replaces the old one.
 After reducing the damage on one Attack or Spell, the Ward fades.
 The Ward otherwise lasts until it is used or until the end of combat.
 ## Buff/Debuff Tracks
-The Buff/Debuff tracks are a way of measuring advantage or disadvantage in three broad spectrums: Offense, Defense, or Mobility.
-Unless you are in conditions that specify otherwise, you start every combat at level 0 in all three tracks.
+The Buff/Debuff tracks are a way of measuring advantage or disadvantage in two field: Offense or Defense.
+Unless you are in conditions that specify otherwise, you start every combat at level 0 in both tracks.
 Several different Abilities can affect this track, which provides appropriate benefits or downsides to every character in a unified way.
-### The Mobility Track
-* **Level 3** - When you move as a Minor action, you can move one more square.
-* **Level 2** - Your mobility improves your ability to dodge.
-If an opponent tries to strike you, they have Double Bane 9.
-If your foe already has a equal or stronger source of Double Bane, you may instead increase its magnitude by one level (so from Double Bane 8 to Double Bane 7).
-* **Level 1** - When you move as a Major action, you can move one more square.
-This stacks with any other effect that increases your movement, such as the Swift Hero’s Dash Maneuver.
-* **Level 0** - Normal, no changes.
-* **Level -1** - You can no longer move as a minor action.
-* **Level -2** - Your lack of mobility gives enemies an easier target.
-Abilities that requires attack rolls used against you are made with Double Boon 2.
-If your foe already has an equal or stronger source of Double Boon, they may instead increase its magnitude by one (so from Double Boon 2 to Double Boon 3).
-* **Level -3** - You must spend both your Minor and Major action to move one square.
 ### The Offensive Track
 * **Level 3** - You make attack rolls at Double Boon 4.
 * **Level 2** - You make attack rolls at Boon 3, and your Abilities that require Attack rolls cost 1 less HP or MP per Hero Tier.
 This cannot take an Ability’s cost below 1.